szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1120:** Make some weapon categories suffer penalties to backstabbing for balance

 This reduces the backstab multiplier of some weapons that realistically would not be great for backstabs, which also includes pretty broken weapons when used for backstabs, such as the Staff of Ram.
+This is fully configurable (check the configuration file), and you may decide both what categories to include for the tweak, and what is the penalty level for each.
+These are the defaults:

 - No penalty: Piercing swords, Ninja-tos, Clubs, and Daggers.
 - -1 penalty: Long swords, Scimitars, Katanas.
 - -2 penalty: Staves
+- No other weapons are considered by default, since they're not normally open to backstabbing.

 Note that this will make holding two weapons with backstab penalties increase them additively, which is an unavoidable side effect of the fact that the backstab reduction cannot be applied per weapon, only universally.
 For example, if you're an assassin with a 6x backstab multiplier, holding two long swords would reduce this to 4x.